How to Increase Website Traffic in 2023 without spending $1000s

 If someone typed in "emergency plumber", then you could bid to appear at the top of the search results with an ad.
 Here's an example.

 If someone clicked on your ad, you know their search intent, they are ready to hire you.
-It's high valuable, quality traffic.
+It's highly valuable, quality traffic.

 This might sound great, and it can be.
-But in a competitive niche, for example personal injury law, you might be paying $75 and upwards to be in with a chance of getting in the top 3 ads.
+But in a competitive niche, for example, personal injury law, you might be paying $75 and upwards to be in with a chance of getting in the top 3 ads.
+On the upside, you do know that the increase website traffic is high-value traffic.

-If you know where your target audience go when they need news and information about their industry, then you can use that knowledge to your advantage.
+If you know where your target audience goes when they need news and information about their industry, then you can use that knowledge to your advantage.

 If, for example, your ideal client is a family lawyer, they have the usual social networking accounts but when they are interested in keeping up to date with what's happening in family law, they listen to "The Family Law" podcast.